Bread Loaf in Sicily

 Bread Loaf uses the Submittable online application program.
-If you already have a Submittable account in place, you will be asked to login; if you are new to Submittable, the program will prompt you to set up a free account.
-From there you will be able to access the Bread Loaf in Sicily application.
+Applicants who already have a Submittable account in place will be asked to login; those new to Submittable will be prompted to set up a free account before accessing the Bread Loaf in Sicily application.

 The fee includes the following:

 - The conference program (workshops, individual conference, lectures, and readings)

 - 6 nights/7 days accommodation (single room with private bath)